jmottster/newton/README.md

   * G - Toggle cursor and gimbal on/off
   * B - Toggle show info flag (name of blob above blob) on all blobs, this will impact performance
   * H - Toggle show full details (when info flag is on) or just name (see MOUSE LEFT CLICK)
+  * N - Toggle show info flag for planets only (ONLY when B is activated, doesn't include flagS turned on with MOUSE LEFT CLICK)
   * UP ARROW - Increase timescale (make time go faster)
   * DOWN ARROW - Decrease timescale (make time go slower)
   * 1 - Start over based on options selected with keys 1 and 2